mobidic/knotAnnotSV/README.md

 # What is knotAnnotSV?

-knotAnnotSV is a simple tool to create a customizable html file (to be displayed on a web browser) from an [AnnotSV](https://lbgi.fr/AnnotSV) output.
+knotAnnotSV is a simple tool to create a customizable html file (to be displayed on a web browser) from an [AnnotSV](https://lbgi.fr/AnnotSV) output. knotAnnotSV2XL is a second simple tool to create a customizable xlsm file (to be displayed as a spreadsheet file) especially from large [AnnotSV](https://lbgi.fr/AnnotSV) output.

 The user can customize the order and the number of the annotation columns as well as the visualization mode (direct display or by comment) thanks to a configuration file.
 He can then visualize, filter and analyze the annotation data thanks to different user friendly available functions (search/filtering box, tooltip, links to public databases, color coded information...).